iamankitsahu/iamankitsahu/README.md

-- 👋 Hi, I’m @iamankitsahu
+- 👋 Hi, I’m Ankit Sahu
 - 👀 I’m interested in coding, photography and traveling
 - 🌱 I’m currently learning R and data science
 - 💞️ I’m looking to collaborate on data science project patner
-- 📫 How to reach me @my mail - iamankitsahuofficial@gmail.com
+- 📫 How to reach me @my mail: iamankitsahuofficial@gmail.com and if you want check my insta @ankitsahu0121
 - 😄 Pronouns: He
 - ⚡ Fun fact: engineer can do anything except engineering